 Creating a group in Gmail is one of the easiest ways to simplify repetitive email tasks and keep communication organized.
 Whether you need a quick distribution list or a full-fledged shared inbox, Google Workspace gives you the flexibility to adapt as your needs evolve.

-And if you're looking to turn your Google Group into a powerful collaboration hub, Gmelius can help you go further, with shared inboxes, email assignment, internal notes, and more, right inside Gmail.
+And if you're looking to turn your Google Group into a powerful collaboration hub, Gmelius can help you go further, with shared inboxes, AI assistants, email assignment, internal notes, and more, right inside Gmail.

 Ready to upgrade your group emails?
 Try Gmelius for free today.